digital-analysis-co/digital-analysis-co/docs/blog/posts/google_ads_clicks_google_analytics_sessions_performance_pmax.md

 > Performance Max is a goal-based campaign type that allows performance advertisers to access all of their Google Ads inventory from a single campaign.
 It's designed to complement your keyword-based Search campaigns to help you find more converting customers across all of Google's channels like YouTube, Display, Search, Discover, Gmail, and Maps.

-On performance max campaigns clicks can mean different interaction types.
-They are not necessarily clicks to the website, they could be Display, Youtube or Gmail Ad Expansion clicks.
+On performance max campaigns, clicks can mean different interaction types.
+They are not necessarily clicks to the website, they could be Display, Youtube or Gmail ad expansion clicks.

-I'm not sure how to verify this is the issue, but the discrepancy is unique to the PMAX ads campaign and the description fits what we are seeing.
+I'm not sure how to verify this is the issue, I could not find a click interaction type dimension in the Google Ads report builder, but the discrepancy is unique to the PMAX ads campaign and the description fits what we are seeing.

 I still added the Google Ads Conversion tag via Google Tag Manager.
+Hopefully I eased concerns about attribution between the two tools.